punit-naik/mailer/README.md

 # mailer

-This repository contains the clojure code for sending bulk emails using a simple web service.
+A Clojure library designed to send bulk emails using a simple web service.

+## Usage

+FIXME

+## License

+Copyright © 2015 FIXME

+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.